RunScreaming/gamedoc/README.md

 ## High-Speed-Elevator Pitch

-A player is chased through a maze full of thrill & danger.
-It’s a mess.
-Chaos everywhere.
-The location of safety is unclear.
-Fast running and not getting lost at the same time is impossible.
-In order to escape, help is needed!
-Luckily, other players are at hand via radio to guide.
+Help!
+Your party is running out of cold beer!
+And your friends agree: *You are the chosen one, chosen to save the night.* But now you are on the other side of the city, with the desired crate of beer, but lost in chaos and disorientation.
+To run fast and not get lost at the same time is impossible.
+And worst of all: the beer is getting warm!
+In order to reach the party on time, help is needed!
+Luckily, the party society is at hand via phone to guide you … back to the party … to deliver the (hopefully still cold) beer … and save the night!

 ## Executive Summary